-There is all kinds of stuff you can do with the leftover almond meal.
-Add it to smoothies, make these almond pulp macaroons.
+There is all kinds of stuff you can do with the leftover almond pulp.
+For example you can add the almond meal to smoothies or make these almond pulp macaroons.

 This homemade almond juice is a new STANDARD in my kitchen now.
 I struggle with dairy.
 It doesn’t sit well with me.
 I am not a fan of soy products personally, and even Lactaid (the lactose-free milk) bothers me.
-Almond milk from the store is ok, but it’s PRICEY and it does not taste nearly as yummy!
+Store bought is ok, but it’s PRICEY and it does not taste nearly as yummy!

 Plus, this stuff is better.
 Fresher.
 Cleaner.
 I can’t even describe it.
 All I can say is, take the 10 minutes, and try it making it yourself!